itscodenation/curriculum-15-16/units/9-HTML2/lessons/project1/README.md

 There is no solution code for this project.
 The Student can be as creative as they would like.

-However feel free to show off examples of personal sites like [this](http://annaellenberger.com/)and [this](http://thomasjfrank.com/v2/) for inspiration.
+However, feel free to show off examples of personal sites like [this](http://annaellenberger.com/)and [this](http://thomasjfrank.com/v2/) for inspiration.
 (These links are also found in the Do Now)

 ### Assessment